lunary-net/.vnl/README.md

 2. Run the interpreter:

     ```sh
-    main.py
+  python main.py
     ```

-INFO: you need to have download [python](https://www.python.org/downloads/), if you have it run in Terminal 'python main.py' If you wanted add some code langagues send me message on discord, and use 'script.vnl' only name if you not use script not found or you can change it in main.py
+INFO: you need to have download [python](https://www.python.org/downloads/), Every files name are found, if have errors msg me on dsc 'vojtaa3181mc'

 ## Example

-Example `script.vnl` file content:
+Example `example.vnl` file content: